JonasDeltaJarvis/AI-Driver-Monitoring-Smart-Dashboard/README.md

 ### 4. Gradual Braking (PWM Ramp-Down)

-Instant motor cutoff is unsafe in a real vehicle — it causes sudden deceleration.
+Instant motor cutoff is unsafe in a real vehicle, it causes sudden deceleration.
 The system instead ramps PWM from 180 down to 0 in steps of 15, with 100ms between each step, producing a controlled stop over approximately 1.2 seconds.

 ```cpp
 void gradualStop() {